sightsdev/sights/src/README.md

 ### `sensor_stream.py`

 This is the server part of the software.
-This script handles getting various sensor data from the robot and connected Arduino or I²C devices, and then streaming it to the control panel via the WebSocket server.
-This includes all the data from the distance, temperature and gas sensors.
-It uses the Python module psutil to get the CPU usage, highest CPU core temperature, total RAM and current RAM usage from the board itself.
+This script handles getting various sensor data from the robot and I²C devices via the sensor plugins found in the `sensors/` directory.
+It handles streaming it to the control panel via the WebSocket server.

 ### `control_receiver.py`